Sean-nós dance: Varying styles

-Sean-Nós Dance: This is an old style traditional form of dancing that originated in the Connemara region (west coast of Ireland).
+Sean-Nós Dance: This is an old style traditional form of dancing...
 This is a low to ground stepping out to the music, very relaxed, similar to tap dance, but it is not the stage show event like the Step Dancing you see in productions of Riverdance.
 Sean-nós dancing is a very impromptu, rhythmic, and low key accompaniment to a lively traditional Irish band.
 The footwork "battering" is great watch and listen to.
 These are typically done as a solo performer or in very small groups and are well suited to all ages. (oftentimes the best sean-nós dancers, are the old timers in the dark corners of the pub).

 The popularization of old style dancing through competitions, stage shows and copycat teaching/learning methods has created "standard" old style steps, counter to the ideology of an improvisational, personal form of Irish dancing.
 Standard steps can be seen multiple times in any competition and standard tunes have emerged also, such as McCleod's reel and New Mown Meadows.
 Tap dancing shoes have been adopted by many prominent dancers, changing not only the sound, but also the style of the dancing.

 Old style dancing may be subdivided further;